To have the rights for unemployment benefits, the applicant must:

 have legal domicile in Iceland and be in the country.

-Final outcome of the rights of an applicant, and amounts, is only clear when an application has been processed.
+Final outcome of the rights of an applicant will not be available until the application has been processed.

 Other payments